© Bank of America Corporation. All rights reserved.

 Solutions to the question of what is fair are many, but one is to plan to make things go right.
 According to Cooper, one way to help ensure this is to find ways to structure the family holdings so that those children who are active in the business ultimately own it independently from their inactive siblings.
 “We look at the entirety of the family’s wealth and consider alternative ways to divide it,” he says.
 “That includes options such as using life insurance to pass wealth to inactive family members.
 Siblings may fight as children and many may as adults, but putting some siblings in financial charge of others can create permanent misery for all.”

-In preparing a business succession plan, the business owner is essentially protecting his company and his family from two types of taxes that historically have been among the most punitive in the U.S. tax code—the estate tax and the gift tax—as well as increasing income- and long-term capital gains taxes.
+In preparing a business succession plan, the business owner is essentially protecting his company and his family from two types of taxes that historically have been among the most punitive in the U.S. tax code—the estate tax and the gift tax— as well as protecting them from increasing income and longterm capital gains taxes.

-Federal legislation in recent years—notably The Patient Protection and Affordable Care Act of 2010, The Health Care and Education Reconciliation Act of 2010 and The American Taxpayer Relief Act of 2012 and the Tax Cuts and Jobs Act of 2017—has introduced changes to income- and transfer-tax rules.
+Federal legislation in recent years—notably The Patient Protection and Affordable Care Act of 2010, The Health Care and Education Reconciliation Act of 2010, The American Taxpayer Relief Act of 2012 and the Tax Cuts and Jobs Act of 2017—has introduced changes to income and transfer tax rules.
 For business succession purposes, there are some meaningful changes to rates and exemptions.